Information about Bupa Foundation

 - required or allowed by law.

-We process your personal information for a number of legitimate interests, including managing all aspects of our relationship with you, to enable us to provide programme updates and notices, to help us improve our approach and programmes.
+We process your personal information for a number of legitimate interests, including managing all aspects of our relationship with you, to enable us to provide programme updates and to keep you informed of, and to help us improve, our programmes and the Foundation’s activities.
 More detailed information about our legitimate interests is set out below.

-- to manage our relationship with you, our business and third parties who provide services for us;
+- to manage our relationship with you, our business and third parties who provide services for us (for example our partnered charities who help provide programmes);

 - to review and process funding applications;

-- to keep our records up to date and to provide you with updates;
+- to keep our records up to date and to provide you with marketing as allowed by law;

 - to contact you about new upcoming programmes;